Welcome to our Espresso & Machines Website

 Inconsistent Pressure:

-• Steady Pressure: Applying too much or too little pressure can lead to uneven extraction.
+• Steady Pressure: Applying too much or too little tamping pressure can lead to uneven extraction.
 Aim for around 30 pounds to maintain consistency.
+Using a calibrated tamper can help ensure that you apply the optimal tamping pressure consistently.

-• Level Tamper: An uneven tamp causes water to flow through the path of least resistance, leading to imbalanced flavors.
+• Level Tamper: An uneven tamp or inconsistent tamping pressure causes channeling, where water flows through the path of least resistance, leading to imbalanced flavors.
 Keep the tamper level.

 Not Leveling the Coffee Bed:

 • Even Grounds: Failing to distribute the grounds evenly before tamping can cause channeling.
+Using a distribution tool can help ensure that the coffee grounds are spread evenly before tamping.
 Always level the coffee bed before tamping.

 Tips for Mastery